timm/shortr/etc/src/docs/abcd.md

 AI and XAI (explainable artificial intelligence) need not be hard.
-E.g. here's a few 100 lines of LUA to search N items to  find and explain the best ones, using just log(N) evals.
+E.g. here's a few hundred lines of LUA to search N items to  find and explain the best ones, using just log(N) evals.